f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :alt: add
    :align: center

-Please name the service policy *custom-header*, take note of the Server options.
+Please name the service policy *custom-header*, take note of the Server Selections.
 You can make a policies based on all servers, host headers, or tags.
 Notice the options in the dropdown. (add link for options) We will select *Custom Rule List*

 .. image:: _static/svc-pol-custom.png